Family Firms are Vitally Important to the World Economy

-Wharton GFA’s research projects have been centered on family business ownership, governance and management issues, and on family wealth management issues, including substantial work focused on Family Offices.
+Wharton GFA’s research projects have centered on family business ownership, governance and management issues, and family wealth management issues, including substantial work focused on Family Offices.

 This is the first global family program of its kind, with focused efforts on research and sharing of best practices with regard to the social impact that global families have worldwide.

-In close collaboration with leading families, The Wharton GFA organizes and Annual by invitation only (vendor free) Family Office Round Table (FORT) forum.
-As well, the Wharton GFA has been organizing sessions at Wharton Global Alumni Forums, global conferences and private events for families.
+In close collaboration with leading families, The Wharton GFA organizes an annual by invitation only (vendor free) Family Office Round Table (FORT) forum.
+In addition, the Wharton GFA organizes sessions at Wharton Global Alumni Forums, global conferences, and private events for families.